 ALL work should be typed, double-spaced, one-inch margins, ARIAL 11 and FRONTS only.
 Do not use the back of paper.
 Do Not, Do Not use Times New Roman.
 I really dislike that font.

-You have the Robert Frost poetry packet (Found Here), one novel (Northanger Abbey), and the short story packet (Found Here) to read over the summer.
-The Shakespeare plays are not summer reading, but it would do you good to read them – or at least read summaries of them so you have background before we get to them in class.
+You have the Robert Browning poetry packet, one novel (Persuasion), and the short story packet to read over the summer.
+The Shakespeare and Williams plays are not summer reading, but it would do you good to read them – or at least read summaries of them so you have background before we get to them in class.

-ASSIGNMENT 1 Selected Poems by Robert Frost
+ASSIGNMENT 1 Selected Poems by Robert Browning

-ASSIGNMENT 1 Selected Poems by Robert Browning You will memorize two of the Robert Frost poems.
-You will have a quiz each week during the second and third weeks of school: week 2- a ten to fifteen lines poem, and week 3- a fifteen to twenty (or more) lines poem.
+ASSIGNMENT 1 Selected Poems by Robert Browning You will memorize two poems –from Browning.
+You will have a quiz each week during the second and third weeks of school: week 2- a ten to fifteen lines poem, and week 3- a fifteen to twenty lines poem.

 Read the poetry.
 Choose two poems to memorize

-Northanger Abbey by Jane Austen
+Persuasion, by Jane Austen

 Read the novel.
 Make a timeline of the novel-chapter by chapter.
 You don’t have to list small details, but major events should be included.
 Every chapter has something that is important.
 Then make a paragraph long comment about each of the main characters.
 The number of paragraphs will depend on your recognition of main characters.

 Short Stories by various authors